|VMV Hypoallergenics Cosmetics|

 |VMV Hypoallergenics seal|

 Having allergies is no fun because you never know when something seemingly innocent as a product, food, environment or material can cause you problems.
 A reaction to cosmetics that you have trusted and used for a long time can occur at any time with itching, swelling, redness, blotches or puffy eyes.
-However, your beauty stands a better chance when you have validated hypoallergenic cosmetics like VMV Hypoallergenics that passed vigorous trials of testing for common allergens.
+However, your beauty stands a better chance when you have validated hypoallergenic cosmetics like VMV Hypoallergenics sent for this review that passed vigorous trials of testing for common allergens.

 |Ooh-La-Lash Volumizing Mascara|